The Gift they are not likely to have!

-A 9x10" Coffee-Table Book with 18" wide 2-page Spreads
+In a 9x10" Coffee-Table book format with 18" wide 2-page Spreads.

-Evocative photography transports the reader to distant locales in Vietnam, Laos and Cambodia to unveil the incredible contrasts between rural and city life still present in this 21st century.
-Addressing the cultural diversity of this region and its challenges, it draws attention to the conflicts between self-sufficiency and sustainability in an admixture of ancient tradition and present-day reality.
+Evocative photography and text transports the reader to distant locales in Vietnam, Laos and Cambodia unveiling the incredible contrasts between rural and city life still present there in this 21st century.
+Addressing the cultural diversity of this region and its challenges, Contrasts 21c - People & Places draws attention to the conflicts between self-sufficiency and sustainability in an admixture of ancient tradition and present-day reality.

-Published by LIBRI Publishing, September 2018.
+Published by LIBRI Publishing, released October 2018.

-A few of the 9" x 10" pages and 18" x 20" 2-page spreads:
+A few of the 256 pages and spreads.